sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-17T12:31:44.000Z**
+**2024-01-01T13:16:29.000Z**

-\#LoadsheddingUpdate
+\#POWERALERT1

-Sunday, 17 December 2023: Due to consistent improvement in available generating capacity, loadshedding will remain suspended until 16:00 on Friday.
-Eskom will closely monitor the power system and communicate should any significant changes occur.
-The evening…
+Stage 2 loadshedding will be implemented from 05:00 until 16:00 on Tuesday.
+Thereafter, Stage 3 loadshedding will be implemented until 05:00 on Wednesday